 - have your main place of business in the NT.

-- applicants or administering bodies with outstanding acquittal reports
+- you or your administering body has outstanding acquittal reports

-- activities that have already started or been completed before applying
+- activities have already started or been completed

 - the entire cost of an activity